Sandman: Film and television

 The East German stop motion children's television programme Unser Sandmännchen (Our Little Sandman), based on Hans Christian Andersen's Ole Lukøje character and the story by E. T. A. Hoffmann, has been broadcast since 1959, along with a West German version which was discontinued after reunification.

-The 1976 movie Logan's Run features a main protagonist whose job title is 'sandman' and is referred to by his job title throughtout the film.
+The 1976 movie Logan's Run features a main protagonist whose job title is 'sandman' and is referred to by his job title throughout the film.
 Being a 'sandman' in the film involves catching 'runners' who are attempting to escape a ritual all members of the society must complete when they turn 30.

 In the 1990s, Nilus the Sandman aired on Anglophone Canadian television.

 In the 1970s, Bonne nuit les petits aired on French television.
 The show featured Nounours, a bear who took care of two toddlers, Nicolas and Pimprenelle.
 He would arrive on a cloud driven by his friend Sandman (“Le marchand de sable” in French) playing a flute as the sun set, and would only leave once he'd accompanied the children to bed.
 At the end of every episode, Nounours would say “Bonne nuit les petits” (which means “Good night, little ones”) before Sandman created a light shower of sand, putting the two siblings, Nicolas and Pimprenelle, to sleep.
 The bear and Sandman would then take their leave on the same cloud, once Nounours had climbed back up the ladder that he'd descended at the beginning of the episode.
 Here, Sandman has a major role to play, with his flute, driving the cloud, interacting with the other characters from time to time and, most importantly, inducing the children to fall asleep.

 The show was broadcast nightly at 7:50 pm, and each episode lasted 10 minutes, marking 8 pm as the bed-time when children, duly reassured, could sleep peacefully.
 It was later reduced to 5 minutes in the 1990s for the reboot series.
 In francophone Canada, it airs on Ici Radio-Canada Télé immediately before Le Téléjournal.

 The Sandman appears in The Smurfs episodes "Darkness Monster" and "Lazy's Nightmare", voiced by Frank Welker.